 - When it comes to deprivation, Bexley sits fairly comfortably in the middle ranks of the country but the Government-compiled figures mask a harsh reality.

 - But the real discrimination was taking place in the middle ranks and that was where we had the hardest time.

 - One of the big challenges is to recruit from the middle ranks upwards.

-- 2 Grammar Denoting a voice of verbs in some languages, such as Greek, that expresses reciprocal or reflexive action.More example sentences
+- 2 Grammar Denoting a voice of verbs in some languages, such as Greek, which expresses reciprocal or reflexive action.More example sentences

 - I will argue that the validity of the notion of deponency is questionable in light of a closer look at the function and meaning of the middle voice in Greek.